 In five more years, Seven Forms Hunter earned many honors and gained a great reputation.
 Her prowess on the field of battle and in the circle of honor were proven time and again.
 It was she who fought and killed Nine Forms Mastery of Water in the circle, avoiding his swift blows with even swifter moves and striking with deadly precision as he began to flag.
 It was Seven Forms Hunter who battled a company of the Tenth Lord of Grand Stone's warriors to a standstill in Lone Eagle Pass, holding the pass for three tireless days until reinforcements arrived.
 It was she who killed the Tyrant Lord of Whistling Sky, her bare hands at his throat, slowly choking the life from him as he flailed and pummeled her uselessly.

 With her defeat of the Tyrant Lord of Whistling Sky her lord bestowed on her what would be her last honor and final name: Seven Forms Ascendant Hunter.
 After bestowing her name, she was instructed to appear in his chambers.
 It is the duty of those who serve to submit to the desires of their lord.
-When forced to choose between her honor as a vassal and her honor as a woman Seven Forms Ascendant Hunter refused.
-Her lord reacted with brutality, attempting to take by force that which fealty dictated she should have given freely.
+When forced to choose between her honor as a vassal and her honor as a woman Seven Forms Ascendant Hunter chose the latter, refusing her Lord.
+He reacted with brutality, attempting to take by force that which fealty dictated she should have given freely.
 Ten years folded in upon themselves as Hunter became thirteen again, delicately striking pressure points and wrapping her legs around his neck.
 There, she hesitated.
 Honor would demand her life for his.
 Her family would live in disgrace.

 Hunter fled that night, leaving behind her honor, her name, and her clan.
 Pursued by men she once called friends, peppered with arrows, wounded and in pain of body and spirit, she raced for the Gate, a portal known to the clan, but forbidden to all by unanimous decree: the one thing on which the disparate lords of Floating Diamonds could agree.
 But Hunter’s lord was dead, by her hand.
 No higher crime existed in her land.
 Hunter, now a desperate fugitive, wounded and bleeding, dared the Gate.
 The Gate welcomed her, engulfing her in blackness.